robincamille/textillating/README.md

 Textillating needs a plain text .txt file.
 You can find lots of boring classic novels on [Project Gutenberg](http://www.gutenberg.org).

 I have included an example of a novel that I found so boring I did not finish it.
 (Sorry, 10th grade English teacher!)
 If there's a filename issue, it will use *Great Expectations* instead.

+## Issues

+The de-tokenizer currently has no idea what to do with quotation marks, so the output looks quite wonky.

+## See also

+I became interested in this in the course of working on my [Nondescript project](https://github.com/robincamille/nondescript), which guides a user in changing their writing "style" is it is computed by stylometric analyses.
+The 2010 paper "[Automatic Synonym and Phrase Replacement Show Promise for Style Transformation](https://ieeexplore.ieee.org/document/5708976)" (Khosmood and Levinson) used WordNet and ranked possible synonyms by statistical popularity.
+It got me thinking about other ways to rank synonyms, like by affect!